fsfe/reuse-docs/spec/spec.md

 [...]
 ```

-A project may contain a single license file outside of the `LICENSES/` directory
+A project MAY contain a single license file outside of the `LICENSES/` directory
 in the file `COPYING`, `COPYRIGHT`, `LICENSE` or `LICENCE` in the root of the
 project.

 If a license does not exist in the SPDX License List, its SPDX identifier is
 `LicenseRef-[idstring]` as defined by the SPDX Specification.

-A project must not include license files for licenses under which none of the
+A project MUST NOT include license files for licenses under which none of the
 files in the project are licensed.

 Everything that applies to licenses in this section also applies to license
 exceptions, with the following exceptions:

-- Exception files must be placed in the `LICENSES/` directory in the root of the
+- Exception files MUST be placed in the `LICENSES/` directory in the root of the
   project.

-- The tags `Valid-Exception-Identifier` and `Exception-Text` must be used
+- The tags `Valid-Exception-Identifier` and `Exception-Text` MUST be used
   instead of `Valid-License-Identifier` and `License-Text`.

 <!-- Can we use LicenseRef for exceptions? -->